 A sudden jolt brought her back to the moment.
 She looked down at the console and the lights were no longer twinkling.
 They were all out.
 Her ears were filled with silence.
 Actual silence this time, and a wave of confusion hit hard.

 She looked up to see her co-pilot staring blankly at her.
 He was holding a photograph in his hand that looked to have a woman’s face on it.
 “What’s going on?” she pressed.
-He continued to look blankly at her, his face entirely different to the animated one she’d seen as they walked through the boarding gate together.
+He continued to look blankly at her, his face entirely different from the animated one she’d seen as they walked through the boarding gate together.

 “It’s done,” he whispered.